-The Rideau Valley watershed is 4,234 km2 in size and is shown on Figure 1.
+The Rideau Valley watershed is 4,234 km2 in size and is shown in Figure 1.
 The Rideau River extends from Burridge Lake, located just west of Westport, for 160 km to Rideau Falls in downtown Ottawa where it discharges into the Ottawa River.
 The main tributaries on the Rideau River include the Tay River, Jock River, and Kemptville Creek.
-There are also many smaller tributaries that drain into the Rideau River.
+Many smaller tributaries also drain into the Rideau River.
 Dams on lakes and rivers operated or owned by the RVCA, Parks Canada, MNRF, and power generation companies control flow.
 There are approximately 46 control structures in the Rideau River watershed including 24 dams, 19 locks (on the Rideau Canal), and three power generating stations.
 These structures can have a significant effect on surface water flows.